mintlu8/bevy_defer/README.md

 ## AsyncSystems

-`AsyncSystems` is a per entity system-like function that can power reactive UIs and other similar systems.
+`AsyncSystems` is a system-like async function capable of driving reactive UIs and other similar use cases.

-`AsyncSystems` have a simple premise: given two components `Signals` and `AsyncSystems`, we can make any query we want through async semantic.
-Which can be done at entity creation site without world access.
+The fundamental concept behind AsyncSystems is straightforward: by utilizing components `Signals` and `AsyncSystems` , we enable the execution of various queries through asynchronous semantics.
+This functionality can be implemented directly at the entity creation stage without the need for world access.

-`Signals` stores synchronization primitives that allows easy and robust cross entity communication.
-Combined with signals, `AsyncSystems` allows inter-entity communication with ease.
+`Signals` provide robust inter-entity communication, when used in conjunction with `AsyncSystems`.

 ### Example